-The outbreak of COVID-19 was declared a "Global Pandemic" by the World Health Organisation (WHO) on 11 March 2020.
-The pandemic declaration is still active.
-The on-going COVID-19 pandemic has resulted in a continued decline in the face-to-face client service hours provided since March 2020 and volatility in the market values of financial assets.
-The decline in client service hours did not have a significant impact on the 2022 financial results due to investment income, government support, vacancies and cost management.
-Volatility in financial markets as a result of inflation and global impacts has resulted in a significant decline in the market value of investments, although these have not eroded all the market gains from the prior year.
-It is expected that the market will fluctuate in this environment.
+The longer term impacts of the pandemic on supply chains continues to impact product supply chains and workforce supply, affecting the sale of services and products.
+These impacts did not have a significant impact on the 2023 financial results due to investment income, vacancies and cost management.
+There is ongoing volatility in financial markets as a result of inflation and global impacts, but the market value of investments has grown very strongly over the year.
+It is expected that the market will continue to fluctuate in this environment.
 At the reporting date, subsequent to year end, there have been no indicators which will significantly impact the market valuation and the results of the Group.
 The Company is constantly reviewing the operating structure and model to ensure future sustainability.